Multiplexed photon number measurement: Conclusion

-In conclusion, we have demonstrated that a single qubit can be used to continuously probe a multidimensional system by encoding the information in the frequency domain.
-The measurement rate depends non-monotonically on the drive strength.
-Improving further the detection efficiency, the storage lifetime, and lowering the residual qubit thermal excitation should enable single shot photon counting by multiplexing.
-Our new measurement scheme can readily be applied to stabilize quantum states by feedback control~\cite{Wiseman2009}, probe quantum trajectories of microwave modes~\cite{Haroche2006}, Quantum Zeno dynamics~\cite{Bretheau2015}, or vary the driving comb tones in real time to engineer desired decoherence channels.
-Furthermore, exciting the multiplexing qubit and detecting the emitted photon by a series of frequency resolved photodetectors~\cite{Kono2018,Besse2018,Lescanne2019}, one could realize a discrete and projective photocounter.
+We have experimentally demonstrated that a single qubit can be used to continuously probe a multidimensional system by encoding information about its quantum state in the frequency domain.
+Improving further the detection efficiency $\eta$, the dispersive shift $\chi_\mathrm{s,mp}$ and the coupling rate $\Gamma_\mathrm{1,mp}$ between the qubit and the transmission line (while protecting the storage lifetime with a notch filter at its frequency), should enable single shot photon counting by multiplexing.
+To be more accurate, if the parameter $\eta \Gamma_\mathrm{1,mp}/\Gamma_\mathrm{1,s}=17$ increases by an order of magnitude, single shot measurements would be possible.
+Interestingly, assuming perfect detectors, our gedanken experiment shows how the multiplexed measurement can determine a photon number $N$ in a time that is $\log(N)$ faster than the best standard sequential approach.
+Our continuous measurement opens new possibilities in terms of feedback control of the quantum state of a cavity.
+It can readily be applied to stabilize quantum states by feedback control~\cite{Wiseman2009}, probe quantum trajectories of microwave modes~\cite{Haroche2006}, observe quantum Zeno dynamics~\cite{Bretheau2015}, or engineer desired decoherence channels by varying in time the amplitude of the probe tones.
+This measurement scheme enables the future implementation of a large class of measurement operators that would be useful to stabilize bosonic codes~\cite{Cai2021}, to stabilize a Fock state parity by autonomous feedback~\cite{Gertler2020}, or to extend the reach of simultaneous probing of a single quantum system by multiple observers~\cite{Hacohen-Gourgy2016,FICHEUX2018} to larger systems and arbitrarily many observers.
+Our photocounter for stationnary modes can also be converted into a photocounter for propagating modes using a catch and count protocol~\cite{Dassonneville2020}.
 Moving further, one could extend this frequency domain measurement to more complex probes than a single qubit and many possible physical systems beyond superconducting circuits.